elliesch/flipnslide/docs/intro.md

 `flipnslide` is a Python package that outputs deep learning-ready preprocessed tiled datasets that follow the Flip-n-Slide strategy from a single large scientific image.
-The package is flexible, providing tiled outputs as `numpy` arrays, `PyTorch` tensors, or `Tensorflow` tensors depending on user preference, allowing it to be efficiently slotted into existing machine learning pipelines.
-`flipnslide` allows the user to select preferred tile size and save modes, and it can be implemented on existing data or used to download and tile any Earth Observation datasets from Planetary Computer (Microsoft Open Source 2022).
+The package is flexible, providing tiled outputs as `numpy` arrays (Harris 2020), `PyTorch` tensors (Paszke 2019), or `Tensorflow` tensors (Abadi 2015) depending on user preference,allowing it to be efficiently slotted into existing machine learning pipelines. `flipnslide` allows the user to select preferred tile size and save modes, and it can be implemented on existing data or used to download and tile any Earth Observation datasets from Planetary Computer (Microsoft Open Source 2022).

 `flipnslide` was developed for use with the large satellite images that are used